Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 The strength: scale and global language coverage.
 The bidstream captures behavior across a wider surface of the web than any single publisher network.
 And Demandbase's DSP creates a feedback loop where ad targeting generates intent signals, which improve future targeting.

 The limitation: bidstream signals come from ad auction metadata, limited to pages where ads are served.
-Bombora's Co-op captures engagement on gated content and sites that don't run programmatic ads, which the bidstream misses.
-Bombora has also called bidstream data non-compliant with GDPR due to consent collection questions.
+Bombora's Co-op captures engagement on gated content and sites that do not run programmatic ads, which the bidstream misses.
+Bombora has also noted GDPR compliance concerns with bidstream data collection practices.

 ZoomInfo takes a multi-source approach.
 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 What distinguishes ZoomInfo's approach is Guided Intent, a feature exclusive to ZoomInfo that identifies intent topics historically correlated with deal success rather than requiring manual topic selection.
 Instead of guessing which topics matter, Guided Intent analyzes your closed-won deals and recommends the signals that actually predict revenue.